 We reward through the class DOJO which is a secure site for parents and teachers to share rewards, personalised learning, homework, positive messages or information crucial to the smooth running of the school.
 We use class dojo to share the winners of the values trophies each Friday with our school community.

-Throughout KS1 the children receive discrete daily phonics sessions for 20 minutes every morning.
 The children are streamed into ability groups depending on their progression through the six phases.
-Phase 2 covers the single letters of the alphabet, Phase 3 begins to focus on some of the sounds that need two (digraph) or three (tri-graph) letters in them.
-Phase 4 focuses on reading consonant clusters within words e.g. spring.
+Firm Foundations is taught throughout our Nursery and into Reception if the children need it.
+The basics 2 covers the majority of single letters of the alphabet.
+The basics 3 begins to focus on some of the sounds that need two (digraph) or three (tri-graph) letters in them.
+The basics 4 focuses on reading consonant clusters within words e.g. spring.
 As well as polysyllabic words such as lunchbox.
-Through to Phase 5 which is where the children learn all the different and alternative combinations of letters and the sounds they make.
-Phase 6 focuses on spelling and different word endings.
-Children are generally fluent readers by the time they reach Phase 6.
+Through choose to use spellings which is where the children learn all the different and alternative combinations of letters and the sounds they make.
+Switch it spell sounds focuses on alternative sounds such as 'ow' as in brown and 'ow' as in window.

-Children who fail the test again in year 2 are given further support in year 3 and beyond through identifying specific needs in pupil progress meetings and then bridging the gap through 1:1 phonics counts, toe by toe or other interventions.
+Children who do not yet reach the level needed to complete the test, they will and another go in year 2.
+The children are given further support in year 3 and beyond through identifying specific needs in pupil progress meetings and then bridging the gap through phonics intervention, 1:1 phonics counts, toe by toe or other interventions..